patrykpilek/php-for-beginners/README.md

   - Getting data from the user: an introduction to form in HTML
   - Change the method the form uses to send its data: get vs post
   - Get different types of data from the user: basic input types
+  - Access data from the form on the server
 - [ ] Inserting Data Into the Database from PHP
 - [ ] An Introduction to Functions and Validation in PHP
 - [ ] Editing Data in the Database from PHP